uva-graphics/patchtable/README.md

 GUI (Windows)
 -------------

-The Windows GUI for image editing and stitching is in `patchtable_apps/ImgCollection/Patch`.
+The Windows GUI code for image editing and stitching is in `patchtable_apps/ImgCollection/Superes`.

+The Light field super-resolution code is in `patchtable_apps/HybridSuperres/Superes`.
+The input file lists are `HybridSuperres/Superes/Highresolution.txt` and `lowresolutionFile.txt`.
+These contain the locations for the high and low resolution PNG files for each of the camera views.
+When the program runs sucessfully, it will create a folder named result in `HybridSuperres/Superes/` All the parameters are set in the code which are used to produce the same reference images in our paper.